poletaevvlad/Hedgehog/README.md

 `build-win x86_64` for 64-bit systems and `build-win i686` for 32-bit.
 It will
 generate the executable and configuration files in the "build" directory.
 Note that you need to have ['jq'](https://stedolan.github.io/jq/) and development files of GStreamer installed for this process to succeed.
+You also need to install `pkg-config` and setup `PATH` and `PKG_CONFIG_PATH` for GStreamer.

 #### MacOS